MilhouseVH/texturecache.py/README.md

 Specify a comma delimited list of pattherns in `singlethread.urls` to force downloads corresponding with those URLs on a single thread, necessary for sites that limit the number of concurrent requests.
 One such site is fanart.tv, hence the default value includes `assets\.fanart\.tv`.

-When identifying `missing` media files (ie. files that are not present in the mediua library), additional non-media file types can be ignored by adding their file extensions as a comma delimited list of values to `nonmedia.filetypes` (eg. `ex1, ex2`)
+When identifying `missing` media files (ie. files that are not present in the media library), additional audio and video file types can be included by specifying a comma delimited list of file extensions for `audio.filetypes` and `video.filetypes` respectively (eg. `wmv, ogg`).
+All current XBMC audio and video file extensions are supported by default.

 ##Command Line Properties